clojurebridge-minneapolis/track1-chatter/README.md

             [hiccup.form :as form]))
 ```

-Now that we have imported the hiccup form function, we can use it to generate the html form.
+Now that we have imported the hiccup form function, we can use it to
+generate the HTML form.

 ```clojure
 (form/form-to